 Change of location requires photographs of the new location, including the sign, and a new certificate of liability insurance, which lists the new location address.

 Change of name requires a new bond or bond rider, issued in the new name, a new certificate of liability insurance, listing the new name, and photographs of the business that reflect the name change on signage.

 Caution: A change of business structure, such changing from a sole proprietorship to a corporation, limited liability company, or partnership, is not a name change.
 Rather, this type of change is the formation of a new and separate business entity.
 A name change request cannot be granted for such a change.
 When the business entity has changed, even if a corporation is dissolved and a new corporation is created, a new and complete Application for Used Motor Vehicle Dealer License must be submitted, including fees and all required documents.

-You will need to submit an Application for Change of Designee.
+You will need to submit a Change of Designee Application.
 The complete application, including fees and required accompanying documents, must be submitted.
-Changing the designee will not require a new license.
-The application is obtained by clicking the button on our website labeled Application/Form Downloads.
+Changing the designee will not require a new UCAR license.
+The application can also be found under the Application/Form Downloads tab.

 You must submit a complete a Used Motor Vehicle Dealers License Application, along with the appropriate fee and documentation.